 There are studies that show how a moderate dose of testosterone can help people going through menopause increase their libido.
 Estrogen pills can also reduce vaginal dryness and vaginal atrophy by replacing your body’s hormones that are no longer being produced.
 There are also vaginal creams or rings to avoid any potential side effects associated with the therapy.

 One of the best ways to deal with vaginal dryness is using a high quality, water-based lubricant, as these can help you increase your libido and ease any pain or discomfort you might feel during intercourse.
-GoLove's water-based serum is a delightful option to address labial skin dryness.
-Notice how sweet it is to feel that your labia and perineal skin is moisturized and soothed.
-GoLove CBD Serum is a great way to set the stage to deepen the connection of intimacy between you and your partner(s).
+GoLove's water-based serum is a delightful option to address delicate labial skin.
+It's soothing, natural ingredients and smooth, slick glide feel amazing on intimate labial and perineal skin.
+GoLove CBD Serum can help set the stage to deepen the connection of intimacy between you and your partner(s).

 How to Increase Sex Drive After Menopause Naturally